elastio/elastio-stack/asset-account/terraform/stack-set/examples/self-managed/README.md

 # Self-Managed StackSet Example

-This is a basic example of using the `elastio-asset-account-stack-set` terraform module with the self-managed AWS Cloudformation StackSet.
+This is a basic example of using the `elastio-asset-account-stack-set` terraform module with the self-managed AWS CloudFormation StackSet.

 You can deploy it even within a single account.
 Just specify the `template_url` input variable at minimum.